Notifications Customization

 - Spacer to add vertical space

-- Select a block on the canvas to update its properties
+Select a block on the canvas to edit it.
+Switch to the Styles tab to adjust:

 - Margin